 The problem which I am creating a solution to must satisfy the end user of the system.
 For example my client wanted the solution to be useable on different computers, where the data accessed and saved on one computer is available on another.
 To do this, I could make use of networking, saving the data in a small server.
 I could also achieve this by making use of real-time databases.

-Fire-base is an example of a service that offers real time databases.
+Fire-base is an example of a service that offers real-time databases.
 It is made for web based solutions but has third party wrappers for desktop programming languages such as C#.
-Real time databases allows each instance of the solution to be able to create, read, update and delete records in real time, so changes made by one instance of the solution will be seen by another.
+Real-time databases allows each instance of the solution to be able to create, read, update and delete records in real time, so changes made by one instance of the solution will be seen by another.

 In order to access all the data of the system, the user must be using a computer connected to the internet, this creates a software requirement – access to the internet.
 This also increases the cost of the overall solution as fees would needed to be paid in order to keep the server running without stopping.
 To implement this feature I can make use of a computational technique, layering.
 “Layering is the organization of programming into separate functional components that interact in some sequential and hierarchical way, with each layer usually having an interface only to the layer above it and the layer below it”.
 In order to achieve layering, computational thinking methods such as decomposing the problem and abstraction must be used.